AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 The permissions are those required for accessing Assets.

+GraphQL queries are executed with the permission of the AEM user of the underlying request.
+If the user does not have read access to some fragments (stored as Assets), they will not become part of the result set.

+Also, the user needs to have access to a GraphQL endpoint to be able to execute GraphQL queries.

 ## Schema Generation {#schema-generation}

 GraphQL is a strongly typed API, which means that data must be clearly structured and organized by type.